mobilejazz/harmony-reference/Repository.md

 - [`VoidRepository<T>`](VoidRepository.md): Empty repository.
 All functions when called end with errors.
 - [`RepositoryMapper<In,Out>`](RepositoryMapper.md): Mappes the type of a repository.
 - [`SingleDataSourceRepository<T>`](SingleDataSourceRepository.md): Encapuslates a single data source.
-- [`NetworkStorageRepository<T>`](NetworkStorageRepository.md): Network & Storage repository, fetching from one data source and updating the other one when required.
+- [`CacheRepository<T>`](CacheRepository.md): Main & Cache repository, fetching from one data source and updating the other one when required.

 #### Swift exclusive implementations